Troy Donahue: Zheng Cao

 Donahue began dating mezzo-soprano opera singer Zheng Cao in October 1991.
 The two met at his seminar for Holland America Line, where she was also working as a singer.
-Donahue and Cao were engaged and living together in Santa Monica, California at the time of Donahue's death in 2001.
+Donahue and Cao were engaged and living together in Santa Monica, California, at the time of Donahue's death in 2001.

 Children

 In 1982, Donahue learned he had a son, Sean, by a woman with whom he had a brief relationship in 1969.
 As he recalled in 1984:

 She walked over and introduced herself and I remembered that we had been together four or five times in L.A. in 1969.
 Nothing serious.
 Just fun and games.
 She said, "I'm glad I saw you.
 I've always wanted to tell you about something.
 Look over there, Troy."
 I looked and across the room I saw a 13 year-old, spitting image of what I looked like when I was young.
 "This is your son, Sean", she said.
 "He's known all his life that you are his father." ...
 I see him every couple of weeks now.

 In early 1987, Donahue learned that he had another child: He was contacted by Janene Curtis, a woman claiming to be his daughter.
-Curtis was born in 1964 to an unidentified woman and was given up by her biological mother, at birth, for adoption.
-Upon finding her mother, she was told that Donahue was her biological father.
+Curtis was born in 1964 to an unidentified woman and was put up for adoption at birth.
+Upon finding her birthmother, she was told that Donahue was her biological father.
 Curtis reached out to Donahue, and the two later met.
 They remained close until Donahue's death.